CSC207-UofT/course-project-time/phase2/design_document.md

 the facade.
 It routes requests from the `ApplicationDriver` to the respective controllers and acts as a facade.
 We chose to use the facade design pattern to separate concerns of which controllers to call away from the `ApplicationDriver`, whose main responsibility is to interact with the user.

+We have used the **observer pattern** as part of our notification system which notifies users if there is an upcoming event or task due.

+In the notification system, we are also using the **proxy pattern** to add an event to the program, together with its notification time.
+In phase 0, we only have an `EventAdder` in `services\eventcreation` package, which adds an event to the program.
+As mentioned in the OCP section, we created an additional entity `Notification` which has reference to the `id` of an `Event`, so the event creation process would also need to create a `Notification` instance that corresponds to the event.
+This design pattern was chosen as we needed a wrapper of the `EventAdder`, that both creates an event and a task, but we needed to hide this creation process from the client code.
+Proxy would be the most suitable choice here, allowing the client code to remain the same, while getting the `Notification` instance created.

 ## Use of GitHub Features (add in github actions)